Thertzlor/Revenant/wiki/Profile_Overview.md

 ## Grouping Bindings
 The usual approach of simply binding macros to key names and defining any options inside the macro is called "flat binding" and is the binding method used for most examples in this documentation.
 However, there are other ways of organizing macros.
-The Grouping based approach lets you define groups for g-shift state, mouse mode or even custom names and options, with the individial key assignments being defined within those groups.
+The Grouping based approach lets you define groups for g-shift state, mouse mode or even custom names and options, with the individual key assignments being defined within those groups.

 ### Mode and Shift grouping